yellowstonegames/SquidSquad/README.md

 to add new types of those data structures.
 All of SquidLib depended and still (sort-of) depends on Java 7; now with virtually all targets permitting at least some of Java 8 or even Java 11, there's not much reason to reach back 13 years to July 2011, when Java 7 came out.

+SquidSquad development started in 2020, not long after development started on [jdkgdxds](https://github.com/tommyettinger/jdkgdxds).
+As jdkgdxds evolved, it spread out so its random number generator code could be in a different project, [juniper](https://github.com/tommyettinger/juniper), and its core shared code could be in [digital](https://github.com/tommyettinger/digital).
+SquidSquad evolved with this family of libraries, making heavy use of jdkgdxds' primitive-backed and ordered data structures.
+Having so many options for ordered maps and sets was very refreshing coming from SquidLib's development, where each of its primitive-backed data structures had to be built specially from [FastUtil](https://github.com/vigna/fastutil) sources and adapted to the lack of FastUtil interfaces and adapter classes (not to mention the lack of Java 8 code).
+As development slowed down on SquidSquad, it essentially can be considered mature now, even though the 4.0.0 release is considered the first stable release of the library.
+Any bugfixes should be posted quickly and increment all submodule versions, even if they were unchanged.

 # How?